About

 Through two conferences each year, APA South Carolina brings in national, regional and statewide experts to address topics that affect its membership.
 Topics of past sessions include: comprehensive planning, open space preservation, transportation, property rights, waterfront development, watershed protection, community visioning, new urbanism, infrastructure plans, economic development, migration, tourism, coastal resources, geographic information systems, military base closure, greenways, effective communication, board of zoning appeals, transportation policy, working with the media and growth management.
 Conferences are also used as forums on legislative issues, providing input to legislation authors or discussing strategies for encouraging or discouraging planning related legislation.

-We produce a quarterly newsletter, The Palmetto Planner, that contains summaries of planning agencies’ activities throughout the state, featuring articles on significant projects, updates on APA activities and legislative issues, a calendar of planning events, and articles related to Chapter business.
 Over 45% of the practicing planners who are members of APA South Carolina have met the requirements to be accepted as members of the American Institute of Certified Planners (AICP).
 The Chapter promotes AICP membership and coordinates preparation for the exam.

 Officers / Committees / Representatives